iangaunt/txv/README.md

-# iangaunt/rust-projects
+# iangaunt/rust-template

-My attempts at learning Rust through building various projects and libraries.
+A template for Rust projects with Cargo compilation.